googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 NOTE: Delta values are each represented directly.
 They are not packed as in the tuple variation store.

+In general, variation deltas are (logically) signed 16-bit integers, and in most cases, they are applied to signed 16-bit values (FWORDs) or unsigned 16-bit values (UFWORDs).
+In the COLR table, however, scaled deltas can be applied to F2DOT14 or Fixed items, which are fixed-size floating types.

+When applying scaled deltas to an F2DOT14 value, the F2DOT14 value is treated like a 16-bit integer.
+(In this sense, the delta and the F2DOT14 value can be viewed as integer values in units of 1/16384ths.)
+If the context in which the F2DOT14 is used constrains the valid range for the default value, then any variations by applying deltas are clipped to that range.

+Fixed is a 32-bit (16.16) type and, in the general case, requires 32-bit deltas.
+The DeltaSet record used in the ItemVariationData subtable format can accommodate deltas that are, logically, either 16-bit or 32-bit.
+(See 7.2.3.4 for details.)
+When scaled deltas are applied to Fixed values, the Fixed value is treated like a 32-bit integer.
+(In this sense, the delta and the Fixed value can be viewed as integer values in units of 1/65536ths.)

+## Changes to OFF 7.3.5 - Horizontal metrics variation table

+_Replace the seventh and eight paragraphs with the following:_

+An advance width mapping subtable adds additional data within the HVAR table, but it also makes it possible to use a more compact representation of the data in the item variation store.
+For example, if multiple glyphs have the same advance widths, the mapping subtable allows all of them to reference a single delta set within the store.
+Additional optimizations within the item variation store are possible.
+See the Common Table Formats chapter for more discussion about size optimization.
+In general, inclusion of an advance width mapping subtable is recommended.

+Optional mapping subtables can also be used to provide delta-set indices for glyph side bearings.
+In variable fonts with TrueType outlines, variation data for side bearings is recommended.
+If variation data for side bearings is provided, it should include data for both left and right side bearings, and mapping subtables for left and right side bearings must also be included.

+_In subclause 7.3.5.2, after the table defnining the horizontal metrics variation table, replace the second and third paragraphs with the following:_

+Mapping subtables are represented using a DeltaSetIndexMap table; see 7.3.2.1 for the definition of this table.
+In the HVAR table, only format 0 of the DeltaSetIndexMap is used.
+Mapping subtables are optional.
+If a given mapping subtable is not provided, the offset is set to NULL.

+Variation data for advance widths is required.
+A delta-set index mapping subtable for advance widths can be provided, but is optional.
+If a mapping subtable is not provided, glyph indices are used as implicit delta-set indices.
+To access the delta set for the advance of given glyph, the delta-set outer-level index is zero, and the glyph ID is used as the inner-level index.

+_In subclause 7.3.5.2, after the table defnining the horizontal metrics variation table, delete from the fifth paragraph ("The delta-set index mapping table has the following format...") to the end of subclause 7.3.5.2._

+_In subclause 7.3.5.3, replace the second paragraph with the following:_

+Delta-set indices are obtained based on the glyph ID.
+If there is no delta-set index mapping table for advance widths, then glyph IDs implicitly provide the
+indices: for a given glyph ID, the delta-set outer-level index is zero, and the glyph ID is the delta-set inner-level index.
+If delta-set index mappings are provided, glyph IDs are used to lookup a mapping entry, which provides the outer- and inner-level delta-set indices in a packed format.
+See 7.3.2.1 for details.

+_In subclause 7.3.5.3, delete the third paragraph._

+_In subclause 7.3.5.3, replace the first sentence of the last paragraph with the following:_

+The delta-set indices are used to reference a delta set for the target advance width or side bearing within the item variation store.

+## Changes to OFF 7.3.8 - Vertical metrics variation table

+_In subclause 7.3.8.2, after the table defining the Vertical metrics variation table, replace the remaining text of the subclauase with the following:_

+The item variation store table is documented in subclause 7.2.

+Mapping subtables are represented using a DeltaSetIndexMap table; see 7.2.3.1 for the definition of this table.
+In the VVAR table, only format 0 of the DeltaSetIndexMap is used.
+Mapping subtables are optional.
+If a given mapping subtable is not provided, the offset is set to NULL.

+Variation data for advance heights is required.
+A delta-set index mapping subtable for advance heights can be provided, but is optional.
+If a mapping table is not provided, glyph indices are used as implicit delta-set indices, as in the HVAR table.

+Variation data for side bearings are optional.
+If included, mapping subtables are required to provide the delta-set index for each glyph.

+Mappings and variation data for vertical origins are not used in fonts with TrueType outlines, but can be included in variable fonts with CFF 2 outlines if there is variability in the Y coordinates of glyph vertical origins, the default values of which are recorded in the VORG table.
+A mapping subtable is required for vertical-origin variation data.

 ## Changes to OFF Bibliography